aaronland/dogeared-extruder/README.md

 dropwizard-extruder
 ==

-This is a meant to be a simple HTTP Pony to wrap the `boilerpipe` and `Tika` text extraction libraries using the `dropwizard` framework.
-Ideally the `readbility` algorithm too.
+This is a meant to be a simple HTTP Pony to wrap the `boilerpipe` and `Tika` and clones of the `readability` text extraction libraries using the `dropwizard` framework.

 It only sort of works at the moment.
 I am not a Java person so I am still trying to fumble my way around this foreign land.

 	$> cd dropwizard-extruder
 	$> make exec